-For a copy-back-and-apply-log, copy-back, and apply-log operation on an incremental backup, there is no need to use the option. .
+When --copy-back-and-apply-log, --copy-back, or --apply-log is used, there is no need to use --incremental.

-• --incremental-with-redo-log-only
+--incremental-with-redo-log-only

 Specifies that an incremental backup is to be created using only the redo log.
 This alternate type of incremental backup has different performance characteristics and operational limitations compared to backups created with the --incremental option; see Creating Incremental Backups Using Only the Redo Log for a discussion on their differences, and for how to perform properly a redo-log-only incremental backup.